Ebo Taylor: Career

-Ebo Taylor has been a pivotal figure on the Ghanaian music scene for over six decades.
+Taylor has been a pivotal figure on the Ghanaian music scene for over six decades.
 In the late 1950s he was active in the influential highlife bands the Stargazers and the Broadway Dance Band.
 In 1962, Taylor took his group, the Black Star Highlife Band, to London.
-In London, Taylor collaborated with Nigerian afrobeat star Fela Kuti as well as other African musicians in Britain at the time.
+In London, Taylor collaborated with Nigerian afrobeat Initiator Fela Kuti as well as other African musicians in Britain at the time.

 Returning to Ghana, Taylor worked as a producer, crafting recordings for Pat Thomas, C. K. Mann, and others, as well as exploring solo projects, combining traditional Ghanaian material with afrobeat, jazz, and funk rhythms to create his own recognizable sound in the 1970s.
 He was the inhouse guitar player, arranger, and producer for Essiebons, founded by Dick Essilfie-Bondzie.

 Taylor's work became popular internationally with hip-hop producers in the 21st century.
 In 1992, Ghetto Concept included his afrobeats in their music.
-In 2008, Ebo Taylor met the Berlin-based musicians of the Afrobeat Academy band, including saxophonist Ben Abarbanel-Wolff, which led to the release of the album Love and Death with Strut Records (his first internationally distributed album).
+In 2008, Taylor met the Berlin-based musicians of the Afrobeat Academy band, including saxophonist Ben Abarbanel-Wolff, which led to the release of the album Love and Death with Strut Records (his first internationally distributed album).
 In 2010, Usher used a sample from Taylor's song "Heaven" for "She Don't Know" with Ludacris.